PowerShell/PowerShellEditorServices/README.md

 - The Language Service provides code navigation actions (find references, go to definition) and statement completions (IntelliSense)
 - The Analysis Service integrates PowerShell Script Analyzer to provide real-time semantic analysis of scripts
-- The Console Service provides a simplified PowerShell host for an interactive console (REPL)
-- The Debugging Service simplifies interaction with the PowerShell debugger (breakpoints, locals, etc) - COMING SOON
+- The Debugging Service simplifies interaction with the PowerShell debugger (breakpoints, variables, call stack, etc)

 The core Editor Services library is intended to be consumed in any type of host application, whether it is a WPF UI, console application, or web service.
 A standard console application host is included so that you can easily consume Editor Services functionality in any editor using either the included standard input/output transport protocol or a transport of your own design.

+## Documentation

+Check out the following two pages for information about how to use the API and host process:

+- **[Using the .NET API](docs/using_the_dotnet_api.md)** - Read this if you want to use the API in your .NET application
+- **[Using the Host Process](docs/using_the_host_process.md)** - Read this if you want to use the API in a non-.NET application such as a code editor

+## Installation

+**TODO**: Add information about acquiring packages from NuGet.

 ## Cloning the Code